alevchuk/minibank/README.md

 Grafana is a monitoring/analytics web interface.

 Warning: This is a web server, so be especially careful with security.
+E.g. you may want to run grafana on a different Pi or inside a container (e.g. Docker)

 To install and run Grafana follow [alevchuk/minibank/grafana](https://github.com/alevchuk/minibank/blob/first/grafana/README.md)